Necrote/School_Projects/12th/School Management Project/README.txt

+Note:This program only works in Borland TurboC++ version 3.0

 This school management program is in C++ programming language and uses concepts like class and graphic modules of Turbo C++.
 Its source code makes use of following header files-
 1.	<fstream.h>